What is a "Cog" Railway?

 *Special thanks to Mr. Frick, former President and General Manager of the M & PP Ry for his proofs of this section.

 In the late 1880's, one of the tourists who visited the Pikes Peak Region was Zalmon Simmons, inventor and founder of the Simmons Beautyrest Mattress Company.
 Mr. Simmons rode to the summit of Pike's Peak on a mule, partly to enjoy the view and partly to check upon one of his inventions: an insulator for the telegraph wires that ran to the Army Signal Station on the Summit.
 In those days, the arduous, two day trip on a mule was the only way to reach the top.
 Mr. Simmons was awed by the scenery but determined that the views should be experienced in a more civilized and comfortable manner.
 He was relaxing in one of Manitou Springs' mineral baths after his return, when the owner of his hotel mentioned the idea of a railway to the top.
-Mr. Simmons agreed with the concept and quickly set about providing the capital needed to fund such a venture.
+Mr. Simmons agreed with the concept and soon after set about providing the capital needed to fund such a venture.

 The spring of 1891 was a snowy one, and the opening of the line was delayed until late June.
 On the afternoon of June 30th, 1891, the first passenger train, carrying a church choir from Denver, made it to the summit of Pikes Peak by train.
 A previously scheduled group of dignitaries had been turned back earlier in the day by a rock slide around 12,000 feet.
 Regardless, the railway was now operational!